shaolang/ml-zoomcamp/capstone-project/README.md

 * `notebook.ipynb`: contains Exploratory Data Analysis (EDA), feature transformation, multiple model training, model selection, and model hyperparameter-tuning.
+* `train.py`: implements the script to train and export the model as `model.h5`.
+* `predict.py`: runs a web service for the facial expression classification.

 # Running the Project